Services for Students with Disabilities: Special Education and Section 504

 - Special Education resources

-A student becomes eligible to receive special education services through a referral and evaluation process.
+About IEPs: A student becomes eligible to receive special education services through a referral and evaluation process.
 If you suspect that your child has a disability and may need special education services, request in writing that your child be evaluated to determine special education eligibility.
-This written request is best directed to your school psychologist or your district's special education director.
+This written request is best directed to your school psychologist or your district’s special education director.

 As a parent, you are a critical member of the IEP team.
 You may invite individuals who know your child and can provide additional information about his/her strengths and needs to IEP meetings.
 The IEP team meets at least one time each school year to discuss and revise the student’s IEP.

-If English is not your first language, and you need an interpreter for IEP meetings, you can let the school psychologist, the special education teacher or principal know in advance so arrangements can be made for an interpreter.
+If English is not your first language, and you need an interpreter for IEP meetings, you can let the school psychologist, the special education teacher, or principal know in advance so arrangements can be made for an interpreter.